Financial Aid: FAQ's

 How do I apply for a loan?

 Students are typically eligible for a Federal Direct Stafford Loan from the Department of Education.
-In order to have the loan funds applied to your bill, you would need to complete a Master Promissory Note (MPN) and Entrance Counseling online at www.StudentLoans.gov.
-You will need your Federal PIN in order to sign into the website.
+In order to have the loan funds applied to your bill, you would need to complete a Master Promissory Note (MPN) and Entrance Counseling for the Subsidized/Unsubsidized loan online at www.StudentLoans.gov.
+You will need your FSA ID in order to sign into the website.

 What do I do if I have a balance on my bill?

 Our website offers helpful information on ways to pay your bill.
-You can apply for Outside Scholarships, complete the Church Matching Grant form, the Ministerial Discount form, apply for a Parent PLUS Loan, and/or apply for a Private Alternative Loan.
-The Student Accounts Office (the billing department) also offers payment plan options in partnership with Sallie Mae.
-For more information on payment plans, please contact the Student Accounts Office directly at 610-341-5831 or email@example.com.
+You can apply for Outside Scholarships, complete the Church Matching Grant form, the Ministerial Discount form, apply for a Parent PLUS Loan/Graduate PLUS Loan, and/or apply for a Private Alternative Loan.
+The Student Accounts Office (the billing department) also offers payment plan options.
+For more information on payment plans, please visit their webpage, or contact the Student Accounts Office directly at 610-341-5831 or firstname.lastname@example.org.

 Can I decline or reduce the loans I received on my Financial Aid Award Letter?

-Yes, you can decline or reduce your loans by simply emailing us at firstname.lastname@example.org.
-It is best to send a loan change request at least 30 days before your loan disbursement in order for our office to make the necessary changes before the funds arrive
+Yes, you can decline or reduce your loans by making the adjustments directly on WebAdvisor or by emailing us at email@example.com.
+It is best to send a loan change request at least 30 days before your loan disbursement in order for our office to make the necessary changes before the funds arrive.